Vitamin C should be an elemental part of our diet.

 If I had one reason to convince you to take vitamin C daily, that would be to boost your body’s immune system.

-Vitamin help improve our body’s immunity several ways:
+Vitamin help improves our body’s immunity in several ways:

-- Protects these white blood cells from harmful molecules like free radicals.
+- It protects white blood cells from harmful molecules like free radicals.

-- Strengthens our skin – our body’s primary defense mechanism against bacteria .
+- Vitamin C will strengthen our skin – our body’s primary defense mechanism against bacteria .